harshithjain/HR-Bot/README.md

 python manage.py migrate
 ```

+4. Create a `.env` file in the backend directory with required environment variables (see below)

-4. Run the development server:
+5. Run the development server:
 ```bash
 python manage.py runserver
 ```